osxmidi/LinVst/Tested-VST-Plugins/README.md

 Native Access might need a msvcp140.dll override.

-Temp directory paths might need to be setup in the registry for some Native Access installs (Use regedit to import Waves.reg in the Waves folder).
+Temp directory paths might need to be setup in the registry for some Native Access installs.

 Native Access can abort or crash partway through a download (because Wine can have problems mounting the downloaded iso file) but the iso file has been downloaded, so a manual mounting and install of the downloaded iso file or a manual unzipping and install of the downloaded zip file in ~/.wine/drive_c/users/user/Downloads is needed.